 3. Tsubaki (Camellia) at Izu Oshima

-When: End of January to Beginning of April (Camellia Festival)
+When to view flowers at Izu Oshima: End of January to Early April (Camellia Festival)

 Girls take note!
 Camellia oil gives you great looking skin, nice hair and good health.
-That’s like a 3 in 1 in just an oil.
+That’s like a 3 in 1 in just one oil.
 Wow!

 4. Rose at Hibiya Park

-Hibaya Park was opened in 1903 as it is Japan’s first modern park made in a Western style.
-The beautiful sight in Hibaya Park has 400 different kinds of roses can be found throughout the park, from vivid yellow, bright red, pink, orange and other colour of roses!
+Hibaya Park was opened in 1903 as it is Japan’s first modern park made in a Western-style.
+The beautiful sight in Hibaya Park has 400 different kinds of roses can be found throughout the park, from vivid yellow, bright red, pink, orange and other colours of roses!

 Rose is a prevalent and enduring symbol of love and beauty and at the same time, it has anti-inflammatory properties that can help reduce the redness of irritated skin and getting rid of acne, dermatitis and eczema!